 A key feature of the course is that enrolled students are eligible to apply for travel grants to journey to another country to report on an original story during spring break.
 Ahead of their reporting trip, students learn how to pitch and gather research, and then upon their return, they work with the lecturers to build their stories, hopefully for commercial publication or broadcast.

-A sampling of the stories produced over the eight years of the program has been collected in an e-magazine that can be found here.
+Read more: A sampling of the stories produced over the eight years of the program is compiled in an e-magazine here.

 The visiting scholars program has since been discontinued due to a decline in funding, but both EJN and Berkeley's Graduate School of Journalism continue to explore other ways to collaborate; for instance, by supporting other environmental journalism classes and teaching science students how to better communicate.